 Accordingly, staff members are grouped into three sections, each corresponding to one of the above broad technical areas.
 Subjects taught by the Computer and Information Engineering Section include, signal processing fundamentals, multimedia applications, image and speech processing, video technology, inter alia, digital systems, computer programming, computer architecture, linear systems and control theory, instrumentations, fuzzy control, artificial intelligence, software engineering, information systems, and distributed systems.
 Teaching areas of the Circuits and Microelectronics Section include, inter alia, circuit theory, analogue electronics, integrated circuits, solid state physics, power electronics, computer-aided design of circuits, electromagnetic compatibility and product design.
 Finally, the Communications Engineering Section is responsible for the teaching of, inter alia, communication fundamentals, propagation, RF and microwaves, digital communications, information and coding, data communications, and wireless communications.

 Since the 1980’s, the Department has been rapidly expanding its capability in high-level research and development.
 While applied research is the Department’s major focus, staff members have also actively pursued fundamental work.
 With three decades of diligence, the Department has established itself as a major contributor in many research areas and excelled in certain areas of strategic importance.
 Research groups or centres have been formed within the Department and at the University level to encourage collective efforts to conduct cutting-edge research in respective areas and pursue large-scale projects with external research bodies.
-At present, the Department has four research groups: Communications Research Group, Signal Processing and Artificial Intelligence Research Group, Nonlinear Circuits and Systems Research Group, and Photonic Systems and Devices Research Group.
-Research group leaders and members are all active in their respective fields, and constantly take part in professional activities such as journal editorship, book review, technical review of periodicals, participation at technical forums, organization of conferences and workshops, etc. The Photonics Research Centre (collaborating with members from the Department of Electrical Engineering) has been recognized as one of the niche areas by the University.
+At present, the Department has three research focus areas: Artificial Intelligence and Robotics, Future Wireless Networks and IoT, as well as Photonic Systems and Devices.
+Focus area group leaders and members are all active in their respective fields, and constantly take part in professional activities such as journal editorship, book review, technical review of periodicals, participation at technical forums, organization of conferences and workshops, etc. The Photonics Research Centre (collaborating with members from the Department of Electrical Engineering) has been recognized as one of the niche areas by the University.

 The Department’s research has been actively supported by the University’s research funding.
 In addition to the University’s support, the Department generates its own research funds through the successful bidding of major external research grants such as the Innovation and Technology Fund (ITF) from the government, and the General Research Fund (GRF) and annual earmarked grants from the University Grants Council.